-Don’t miss the chance to share your views.
-Join us at 2pm on Tuesday 9th April 2019 when a panel of academics from University College London will be discussing how universities can create a much more collaborative and exciting learning experience for students.
+On Tuesday 9th April 2019 a panel of academics from University College London discussed how universities can create a much more collaborative and exciting learning experience for students.

 Meet the panel, who will be hosted by Echo360 and Dr Perry Samson, head of teaching innovation from the University of Michigan: